Sir Seretse Khama International Airport

 Sir Seretse Khama International Airport (IATA: GBE, ICAO: FBSK), located 15 km north of downtown Gaborone, is the main international airport of the capital city of Botswana.
-The airport is named after Sir Seretse Khama, the first president of Botswana.
-It was opened in 1984 to handle regional and international traffic.
-It has the largest passenger movement in the country.
-In 2017 the airport got its first special economic zone which will house in the following departments: CAAB, Botswana Innovation Hub, ITPA and diamond hub for diamond sector.
+It is the busiest airport in the country.
+In 2017 the airport got its first special economic zone which would house in the following departments: CAAB, Botswana Innovation Hub, ITPA and diamond hub for diamond sector.

 History

+The airport opened in 1984.
+It is named after Sir Seretse Khama (1921–1980) - the first president of Botswana.
+He led the country to independence in 1966.

-British Airways discontinued its flight to London's Heathrow Airport via Johannesburg in 1999.
+British Airways discontinued its flight to London's Heathrow Airport via Johannesburg in April 1999.

+In 2008, the airport started a major expansion.
+The old terminal could handle only 225 people at a time.
+The terminal size increased from 3,140 m2 to 17,000 m2.
+New baggage and screening equipment were installed.
+The existing runway was rehabilitated and 4,000 m parallel taxiway was built.